 The proportions of those slices will vary from DJ to DJ, and will be different depending on the product too.
-But I’m a firm believer that the function is less of a driver than some would care to admit.
+But I’m a firm believer that the function is less of a driver than many would care to admit.

 At a base level, we all want to belong to some sort of tribe.
 And this is manifested in the things we buy.
 While we can argue (that’s not an invitation BTW) about the pros and cons of Macs vs PCs, I can actually do the same things on both.
-Equally, sit me in front of a big screen with a games controller, and I’d be hard pressed to tell you the difference between an Xbox and Playstation while despatching from aliens from whence they came.
-And don’t get me started on image quality from cameras.
+Equally, sit me in front of a big screen with a games controller, and I’d be hard pressed to tell you the difference between an Xbox and Playstation while despatching aliens from whence they came.
+And don’t even get me started on image quality from cameras.